Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Camping In Viana Do Castelo

-Alternative Accommodation In Viana Do Castelo
+Hotel Accommodation In Viana Do Castelo

-Only half a kilometre away from the ocean, picturesque Laranjeira Hotel can be found in the heart of the city.
+Only half a kilometre away from the ocean, the picturesque Laranjeira Hotel can be found in the heart of the city.
 With its panoramic views of the city, the Santa Luzia Sanctuary and the Atlantic Ocean, the Hotel will not disappoint you.
 Splurge away on their rich and delicious breakfast which is included in the price before heading out for a surf.

-Day 4 – From Viana Do Castelo To Gerês National Park
+Day 4: From Viana Do Castelo To Gerês National Park

 Before moving on the next day, how about some surfing?
-You will be amazed by the huge surfing community of Portugal’s North.
+You will be amazed by the huge surfing community in Portugal’s North.
 They tackle the waves in every weather and truly love it – and so will you.
 For example, at Praia do Âncora or even better at Praia do Cabedelo.
 I went surfing there with Gastâo Valente from The Drifter Surf and had an absolute blast.
 I could see that up here, surfing is not simply a sport but a way of life.
-Gastâo, you’re the man 😉
+Gastâo, you’re the man ;-)

-When you have had your fair share of taking on the waves surfing, kitesurfing or windsurfing head over for lunch at Aquário Bar right by the Praia do Cabedelo.
+When you have had your fair share of taking on the waves surfing, kitesurfing, or windsurfing head over for lunch at Aquário Bar right by the Praia do Cabedelo.
 If you’re a coffee junkie like me and also very dutiful, your afternoon is perfectly spent here with Portuguese coffee and pastries plus reliable Wi-Fi while getting some work done.

 More Time To Spend Around Viana?